zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_bulk2slab.rst

    read_dump      rhodo-unwrap.lammpstrj 0 x y z box no replace yes kspace_modify  slab 3.0

-Specifically, the :doc:`variable delta <variable>` (set to :math:`10
-\AA`) represents a distance that determines the amount of vacuum added: we add twice its value in each direction to the z-dimension; thus in total :math:`40 \AA` get added.
+Specifically, the :doc:`variable delta <variable>` (set to 10.0) represents a distance that determines the amount of vacuum added: we add twice its value in each direction to the z-dimension; thus in total :math:`40 \AA` get added.
 The :doc:`reset_atoms image all
 <reset_atoms>` command shall reset any image flags to become either 0 or
 :math:`\pm 1` and thus have the minimum distance from the center of the simulation box, but the correct relative distance for bonded atoms.